solo-io/solo-docs/gloo/docs/enterprise/authentication/custom_auth/_index.md

 - requestBody - When set to, the request body will also be sent to the auth service. with this configuration, a body up to 10KB will be buffered and sent to the auth-service.
 This is useful in use cases where the auth service needs to compute an HMAC on the body.
 - requestTimeout - A timeout for the auth service response.
 If the service takes longer to response, the request will be denied.

-### Configure the virtual service
+### Configure the VirtualService

-Edit the virtual service (`kubectl edit virtualservice -n gloo-system default`), and mark it with custom auth to turn authentication on. virtual service should look like this:
+Edit the VirtualService (`kubectl edit virtualservice -n gloo-system default`), and mark it with custom auth to turn authentication on.
+The VirtualService should look like this:

 {{< highlight yaml "hl_lines=10-14" >}}
 apiVersion: gateway.solo.io/v1